 04-slrlounge-newborn-photography-workshop-easy-newborn-psoes

-2. Simple Side Lying Pose
+2. Simple Side Lying Newborn Pose

-For this pose, start with the newborn on their tummy and then gently ease them onto their side, allowing the baby to rest on their side arm while crossing their legs.
+For this newborn pose, start with the newborn on their tummy and then gently ease them onto their side, allowing the baby to rest on their side arm while crossing their legs.
 Use the silver side of the reflector to catch and fill light into the shadows on the newborn’s face.
 Shoot the image directly facing the baby to get an intimate perspective of the sleeping baby.

 Canon 5D Mark III with Canon50 mm 1.2 lens | 1/100th, F2, ISO 200